-Control line - Also often called a "fire line," this includes lines constructed by firefighters as well as natural barriers to fire such as rock outcroppings, roads and streams or other water bodies.
-Crews construct fire lines by using shovels, pulaskis, rakes and chainsaws to clear the line of vegetation down to the mineral soil so that the fire will have nothing to burn when it gets to that point.

-Council rake - A long-handled combination rake and cutting tool used in suppression and mop-up.
+Control line - Also often called a fireline, this includes lines constructed by firefighters as well as natural barriers to fire such as rock outcroppings, roads and streams, or other water bodies.
+Fire lines are constructed by using bulldozers, leaf blowers, chainsaws, shovels, pulaskis, and rakes to clear away the vegetation down to mineral soil so that the fire will have nothing to burn when it gets to that point.
+Council rake - A long-handled combination rake and cutting tool used in suppressing wildfire and mop-up.

-Crawler tractor - A tracked vehicle (typically equipped with a front-mounted blade and rear-attached fire plow) used to suppress wildfires.
+Crawler tractor - A tracked vehicle (often equipped with a front-mounted blade and rear-attached fire plow) used to suppress wildfires.